Nour-B/temperature-prediction/README.md

 ## Future Enhancements
 - Configure a reverse proxy with SSL certificates to enable HTTPS for the FAST API endpoint and the MLflow.
-- Implement a Kubernetes Ingress for externl Access instead of the service.
 - Use Helm to simplify the Kubernetes deployment